To initialise the SDK, there are pre-requisites:

 .setNetworkLevel(LogLevel.DEBUG));

-You can also set custom limit for the size of internal log files
+You can also set custom limits for the size of internal log files:

 new ComapiConfig().logSizeLimitKilobytes(limit);